codama-idl/codama/packages/upgrade/README.md

 ## How it works

 The package maintains an append-only chain of pure, hand-written functions, each upgrading exactly one major to the next.
-Upgrading detects the document's source major from its `version` attribute, runs every function from that major up to the latest, and restamps the result — so supporting a new major only ever requires one new function, and every older version reaches the latest for free, forever.
+Upgrading detects the IDL's source major from its `version` attribute, runs every function from that major up to the latest, and restamps the result — so supporting a new major only ever requires one new function, and every older version reaches the latest for free, forever.

 The node types of older majors are frozen into this package at the time each major is superseded (generated from a pinned `@codama/spec` of that era and committed).
 They are exposed as type-only namespaces for anyone writing custom migration logic: